 Apart from the theoretical part of the course, I was also pleasantly surprised by all the language practice included.
 You can tell that Manu has a lot of experience in foreign language teaching.

 He assumes the problems that students are going to have and includes additional explanations and tips so as to meet their needs.

 Sometimes the course groups a few theoretical, thematically linked lessons together and only then introduces some practice.
 With more demanding topics, the exercises follow the theoretical lessons directly or are provided as a part of them.

 The exercises are aimed at practicing different skills and Manu has tried his best to prepare the student for the “out there” experience.
 He uses quite a bit of Italian, which is very beneficial for a new student.

-To complete the practice, apart from theoretical lessons and exercises, you’ll have to prepare assignments.
-They have to be submitted, and unlike nearly every other resource I’ve come across, will me checked by a real person.
+To complete the practice, apart from theoretical lessons and exercises, you’ll have assignments.
+For those that have opted for the VIP course, these will need to be submitted and checked by a teacher.